Disability in ancient Rome: Attitudes towards disabled people

-Historians who study the conditions of the ancient world imagine that nearly everyone in society has some form of injury, impairment, or disability.
-Moreover, Roman law did its best to accommodate specific impairments, which would have normalized what we consider disability today.
+Historians who study the conditions of the ancient world imagine that nearly everyone in society had some form of injury, impairment, or disability.
+Moreover, Roman law did its best to accommodate specific impairments, which would have normalized what is considered a disability today.

 Depending on one's status, impairments would have more or less impact on their daily life.
 For example, impairments affecting mobility among the elite were less of a problem, since their servants and enslaved people were tasked to carry them around.
-Whereas, among the lower and middle class citizens, mobility impairments might impede their job prospects.
+Whereas, among the lower- and middle-class citizens, mobility impairments might impede their job prospects.

 Yet, disabilities and impairments could be seen in a negative light in certain situations.
-For example, people with extreme disabilities or impairments were occasionally included in spectacles.
-In these contexts, it was acceptable to insult and humiliate them, such as mocking their appearance addressing those who have lost an eye as cyclops.
+For example, people with severe disabilities or impairments were occasionally included in spectacles.
+In these contexts, it was acceptable to humiliate them and insult their appearance, such as addressing those who have lost an eye as cyclops.
 Moreover, when someone wanted to attack or demean an opponent, they could interpret their disability as a sign of their moral failings or a sign of God's punishment or disfavor.
-Metellus, an ancient Roman priest was excluded from the priesthood on account of his blindness.
+Metellus, an ancient Roman priest, was excluded from the priesthood on account of his blindness.
 It was believed that his blindness indicated that the gods were angry with him.

-Seneca says: "…we destroy monstrous births, and we also drown our children if they are born weakly or unnaturally formed".
+Seneca says: "...we destroy monstrous births, and we also drown our children if they are born weakly or unnaturally formed".

 Disabilities as moral descriptors

-In ancient literary texts disabilities are used as defining traits to a character or significant Roman figure.
+In ancient literary texts, disabilities were used as defining traits to a character or significant Roman figure.
 The language used to describe a disability highlighted either their ugly or unique looks and character.

 Nero and Augustus shared similar impairment in the spotted discoloration of the skin or corpora maculosa (spotted bodies), of the two only Nero's were considered foul.
 Augustus's were described as "scattered about his breast and belly in form, order, and number as the stars of the Great Bear in the heavens".

 Romans with disabilities

-In regards to historical documentation of disabilities in the ancient world, there are few records that provide in-depth details about disabilities.
+In regard to historical documentation of disabilities in the ancient world, there are few records that provide in-depth details about disabilities.